nouaim/ecommerce-sample/README.md

 # Credit

 - Lovable has given me a template in react and vite (not next js) and tailwind which I have adapted to the sakai template that is based on primeract + primeflex.
+- link of the lovable project (https://github.com/nouaim/snap-store-garden)

 # Notes